Timeline of the 2022 Russian invasion of Ukraine: 19 March

 Russian forces bombed an art school in Mariupol where 400 people were taking shelter.

 20 March

 The deputy commander of the Russian Black Sea Fleet, Andrey Paliy, was confirmed to have been shot dead by Ukrainian forces.

 Around 11 p.m., the Kyiv shopping center Retroville, in Podilskyi district, was hit by a Russian Kalibr missile.
-The shopping center was storing equipment for Ukrainian forces.
+Russia claimed that the shopping center was storing equipment for Ukrainian forces.
 The attack resulted in at least 8 deaths.

 21 March

-An ammonia leak occurred from the Sumykhimprom chemical plant, located in Sumy, Ukraine.
+An ammonia leak occurred from the Sumykhimprom chemical plant, located in Sumy.

 22 March

 The Ukrainian state agency responsible for the Chernobyl exclusion zone reported that Russian forces had destroyed a new laboratory at the Chernobyl nuclear power plant.
 The laboratory, which opened in 2015, worked to improve the management of radioactive waste, among other things.
 "The laboratory contained highly active samples and samples of radionuclides that are now in the hands of the enemy, which we hope will harm itself and not the civilized world", the agency said in its statement.